Repairing Cracked Dash

 Suggestions:

--My two cents is to practice with steps 9-11 on something else that isn’t of value to you.
+-Practice with steps 9-11 on something else that isn’t of value to you.
 Try to get your hand movement in a half-circle motion to get a nice blending, so you won’t get any lines (or as much) when you remove the masking tape.

 -I also suggest expanding the masking area to make the blending easier.